 During 2015, the Company issued and sold 4,459,459 shares of restricted common stock at par value to the scientific founders of the Company.
-The shares were subject to vesting over a period of five years and began vesting upon the closing of the Series A-1 Preferred Stock in April 2016 and were fully vested as of December 31, 2020.
-The following table summarizes the Company's restricted common stock activity during the year ended December 31, 2020:
+The shares were subject to vesting over a period of five years and began vesting in April 2016 and were fully vested as of December 31, 2020.

-The aggregate fair value of restricted stock that vested during the years ended December 2020 and 2019 was \$4.8 million and \$3.3 million, respectively.
+The aggregate fair value of restricted stock that vested during the years ended December 31, 2020 was \$4.8 million, respectively.